 SAN MATEO COUNTY COMMUNITY COLLEGE DISTRICT

-In adopting the following goals for 2013-14, the Board of Trustees commits itself to work collaboratively with faculty, staff and students to complete the work outlined below.
+In adopting the following goals for 2014-15, the Board of Trustees commits itself to work collaboratively to support administrators, faculty, staff and students as they complete the work outlined below.

 - Maintain fiscal stability while, at the same time, re-examining the means and methods by which the College District can expand educational opportunities to meet documented community needs and provide the staffing and resources needed to fund it.
 The District must also continue to scrutinize programs and services to assure that they are most relevant, meeting community needs, and aligned with the Board’s Core Values and Principles.

 - Examine current student success data tracked by each College to determine what common elements should be tracked, benchmarked, and assessed Districtwide.
 Determine what additional data should be gathered and tracked that expand upon the current national and state definitions of student success.
 Develop community determinants of success.
 Work with District researchers to develop data points that allow monitoring of program strengths and weaknesses and the progress of the Colleges in driving higher levels of success and completion.

 - Explore how to better serve at-risk and place-bound students, especially in traditionally underserved populations within San Mateo County, to ensure greater participation and academic success by these targeted populations.
 In particular, examine how innovative dual enrollment or concurrent enrollment programs could improve access to a college education for high school students in these targeted populations.

 - Begin to examine how the District can offer lifelong access to higher education for members of our community who are not on the traditional paths of transfer, career tech or remedial education, possibly through community education, contract education, non-credit programs or hybrid credit/noncredit courses.